 This model measures 30.75 x 15.75 x 6.75 inches with the legs removed.
 While it's not nearly as cumbersome as the Camp Chef Pro 60X, it's still a very large stove and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
 But, if you're planning to cook for a large group, this is arguably a completely reasonable and desirable trade-off.

 The Stansport Outdoor is best for large groups and serious meals.
 The burners are huge and very conducive to high heat, large cookware, and food in large volume.
 So, if you regularly find giant pots of soup or huge pans of stir fry at your campsite, this may be a great option for you.
-It's also a great stove to consider if you need an outdoor kitchen for things like canning or beer-making, though simmering on a breezy day was a bit touch and go.
+It's also a great stove to consider if you need an outdoor kitchen for things like canning or beer-making, though simmering on a breezy day will be a bit touch and go.
 If you want the versatility of also being able to use small cookware, you may want to consider a different stove with a more compact top grate.
 Small vessels either don't fit at all or topple over, so you will need a pot that's at least 6.5" wide.
 And, if boiling water quickly at all times is a priority, having something like a JetBoil on hand as well is a smart idea.

 The large grates on the burners of this stove mean you can't go too small with your cookware.
 This 6.5" pot fits, but if it gets shifted just a little bit it will fall through.